 For the past 35-plus years, the Mississippi Valley Blues Society has continued to bring both national and regional Blues legends and rising stars to the Blues Fest.
 Also featuring over 10 food and merch vendors!

 This year's Blues Festival will be at the historic LeClaire Park.
 A 400-acre public park located along the Mississippi River in downtown Davenport.
 Situated between Centennial Park on the west and River Heritage Park.

 400 Beiderbecke Dr, Davenport, IA

-Voted "Best Casino" in the region, The Isle of Capri is also Iowa’s largest hotel, with over 500 rooms.
+Voted "Best Casino" in the region, the Isle Casino Hotel Bettendorf is also Iowa’s largest hotel, with over 500 rooms.
 It is nestled right on the banks of the Mississippi River, and its well-appointed rooms and excellent restaurants make this a terrific deal.